vanshaj18/vanshaj18.github.io/_pages/teaching.md

 ---
 layout: page
-title: Community work
+title: Non-research
 permalink: /other
 # description:  <blockquote> If we knew what we were doing, it won't be called research---Einstein </blockquote>
 nav: true
-display_categories: [Outreach talks, Hobbies]
+display_categories: [Outreach talks, Blogs]
 horizontal: false
 ---